tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 6. <https://medium.com/@zek/deploy-early-and-often-deploying-phoenix-with-edeliver-and-distillery-part-two-f361ef36aa10>
 7. <https://habrahabr.ru/post/320096/>

-NOTE: all paths on production machine are specified relative to
+NOTE: all paths on production host are specified relative to
       application directory located at _$DELIVER_TO/\<app\_name\>/_.

 ## preparing for deployment